ansible-community/ansible-build-data/docs/automated-process.md

 For this, create a new branch in `ansible-build-data` where you copy the `.deps` file of the last release candidate to the location of the `.deps` file of the planned major release.
-Do not modify the new `.deps` file with any version updates.
+Update `_ansible_version` in the new `.deps` file, but don't change it in any other way.

 After that, you can start the automated workflow.
 You need to set the following options next to the release version: